 We obviously looked dumbfounded because the lady who serves us used hand signals to indicate what we’re supposed to do.
 It’s my first crab.
 Yup.
 There has been crab meat in my life previously, but this is my first full crab.

 It’s my first snail too.
-And that’s actually rather pleasant (much nicer than the giant sea snail I was to try later in Vietnam…).
+And that’s actually rather pleasant.

 Just when we think we’re done, there’s more arrives.
 And we continue to dig in.

 And there’s more.
-But thats the rice, so we know that means it’s the end.
+But that’s the rice, so we know that means it’s the end.

 Well until the fruit.

-Still it’s good to see that I’m not the only one who decided to keep my underwear on beneath the yukata
+Still, it’s good to see that I’m not the only one who decided to keep my underwear on beneath the yukata

 This is the coolest onsen.
 There’s a shower area, and then a steam room, an indoor pool and an outdoor rock pool, where you can sit in three separate pools and look up the hillside to see the storm raging.
 Sitting in the rain watching the leaves blowing around is cool.

-Well this is a disappointment.
+Our final onsen in Kinosak is a disappointment.
 We should have come to this one first.
 It’s a small rectangular pool.
 That’s it.
 BORING.
 So boring that the group of four Japanese women, who are on the same onsen route as me take one look and don’t even bother getting their yukata off.